monolayer/monorepo/packages/workloads/docs/index.md

   - icon: 🛠️
     title: Great DevEx
     details: Dev environment with zero config.<br>Test your backend with ease.
-  - icon: 🔓
+  - icon: 📦
-    title: Use the libraries and ORMs of your choice.
+    title: Use packages, libraries and ORMs of your choice.
     details: Work with tools you already know and love.
   - icon: 💾
     title: Stateful Workloads